Get free weekly QSR Sentiment Pulse

 Earnings release confirms signal.
 McDonald's reports Q3 2025 results.
 US same-store sales growth of 0.3% misses the 2.1% consensus estimate.
 Management cites "challenging consumer environment" and "competitive promotional activity" as headwinds.
 The stock declines 6.8% on the day and a further 3.1% over the following week as analysts revise estimates downward.

-Inside the Echo Engine: How Monte Carlo Simulation Transforms Sentiment Into Signals
+Inside the Echo Engine: How Propagation Logic Transforms Sentiment Into Signals

 The Echo Engine is the heart of ReviewSignal's signal generation system.
-Unlike simple sentiment aggregation, which tells you that reviews are getting worse, the Echo Engine quantifies what that deterioration means in terms of probable business outcomes.
-The system uses a sparse matrix propagation model combined with Monte Carlo simulation to generate probabilistic forecasts.
+Unlike simple sentiment aggregation, which tells you that reviews are getting worse, the Echo Engine translates that deterioration into a monitored-chain operating signal.
+The system uses a sparse matrix propagation model and runtime confidence scoring rather than a decorative simulation promise.

 The process works in three stages: